 She also starred alongside Julia Roberts, Alan Alda, Edward Norton, Drew Barrymore, Gaby Hoffmann, Tim Roth, Goldie Hawn, and Natasha Lyonne in the 1996 American musical comedy film Everyone Says I Love You.

-Although her early films were well received, Portman became internationally known after starring in Star Wars: Episode I The Phantom Menace.
+While her early films were well received, Portman became internationally known after starring in Star Wars: Episode I – The Phantom Menace.

-Although the films received a significant amount of backlash, with many people believing they received too much hype, they still represent a significant piece of the Star Wars franchise.
+Although the films received a significant amount of backlash, with many people believing they received too much hype, they still represent a substantial piece of the Star Wars franchise.

 Natalie Portman’s role as Padmé Amidala and the costume design has become infamous.
 So much so that she believes she had difficulty finding work following the trilogy.

-So, just how old was Natalie Portman when she stared as Padmé Amidala?
-Well, it depends on the movie, but she started filming the trilogy at the age of 16 and was 23 years old when the last film was released.
+So, how old was Natalie Portman when she starred as Padmé Amidala?
+Well, it depends on the movie, but she started filming the trilogy at 16 and was 23 when the last film was released.

-Natalie Portman Age in Star Wars: Episode I The Phantom Menace
+Natalie Portman’s Age in Star Wars: Episode I – The Phantom Menace

 The first of the trilogy was filmed in 1997, making her just 16 years old at the time of filming.

-The movie was released two years later in 1999 when Portman was 18 years old.
+The movie was released two years later, in 1999, when Portman was 18.

-The second film of the trilogy was filmed a few years later in 2000.
+The trilogy’s second film was filmed a few years later, in 2000.

-Portman was 19 at the time and was on the verge of her 21st birthday when the film premiered in May of 2002.
+Portman was 19 then and on the verge of her 21st birthday when the film premiered in May 2002.

-Production on the last film of the trilogy began in 2003 when Portman was 22 years old.
+Production on the trilogy’s last film began in 2003 when Portman was 22 years old.

 It was released two years later, just before her 24th birthday.

-When casting, Lucas looks for actors he believes embody the characters, both on and off-screen.
-There were unique factors that had to be considered when casting for these Star Wars roles.
+When casting, Lucas looks for actors he believes embody the characters on and off-screen.
+Unique factors had to be considered when casting for these Star Wars roles.

-The characters would all have to complement one another, but seeing as it was a prequel, they needed to consider the adult version of these actors, and in some cases, their future children.
+The characters would all have to complement one another, but seeing as it was a prequel, they needed to consider the adult versions of these actors and, in some cases, their future children.

 When looking for a young actress to play the role of Padmé Amidala, they needed to find someone who could be the ruler of a planet while simultaneously being vulnerable and open, with Leia’s similar characteristics.